danielruffolodeveloper/Express_PostgreSQL_Dockerized/README.md

 - `http://localhost:3000/notes/all` and you will recieve a JSON response containing a array of objects

 To retrieve a note by id, Use a tool such as Insomnia or Postman or a bowser to make a GET request to:
-- `http://localhost:3000/notes/:id` and you will recieve a JSON response containing a array of objects specific to the id you passed
+- `http://localhost:3000/notes/:id` and you will recieve a JSON response containing a array of objects specific to the id you passed inas a param

 To Delete a note, Use a tool such as Insomnia or Postman or a bowser to make a DELETE request to:
 - `http://localhost:3000/notes/:id` and you will delete the record associated with the id, status 200 will indicate successful delete of a note